iwatkot/maps4fs/README.md

 Using it is easy and doesn't require any guides.
 Enjoy!

 ### Option 2: Docker version
-🟠 Recommended for users who want bigger maps, fast generation, nice looking textures and advanced settings.
+🟠 Recommended for users who want bigger maps, fast generation, nice-looking textures, and advanced settings.
 🛠️ Launch with one single command.
 🗺️ Supported map sizes: 2x2, 4x4, 8x8, 16x16 km and any custom size.
 ⚙️ Advanced settings: enabled.